jlesage/docker-crashplan-pro/README.md

       mapped to a new, empty host directory.
     - Follow instructions detailed in the
       [Taking Over Existing Backup](#taking-over-existing-backup) section.

+## Why CrashPlan Self Update Is Disabled

+One advantage of a Docker image is that it can be versioned and predictable, meaning that a specific version of the image always behaves the same way.
+So if, for any reason, a new image version has a problem and doesn't work as expected, it's easy for one to revert to the previous version and be back on track.

+Allowing CrashPlan to update itself obviously breaks this benefit.
+Also, since the container has only the minimal set of libraries and tools required to run CrashPlan, it would be easy for an automatic update to break the container by requiring new dependencies.
+Finally, the automatic update script is not adapted for Alpine Linux (the distribution on which this container is based on) and assumes it is running on a full-featured distibution.
+For example, this image doesn't have a desktop like normal installations and some of the tools required to perform the update are missing.

 ## Troubleshooting